kareila/clean-all-the-things/README.md

 suspend a job except to edit the frequency or increment amount to zero, and then set it back to the desired value when you want it to start running again.

-A web interface is in development.
-It may not initially offer all the features of the command line interface.
-The CLI script will still need to be scheduled to run in maintenance mode to keep job statuses up to date, even if using the web interface exclusively to assign and track tasks.
+The web interface is very basic.
+I included some simple checks for concurrent access, but it is not protected by any sort of user authentication.
+You should still use the command line interface to add, delete, or edit job details.
+Also, the CLI script will still need to be scheduled to run in maintenance mode to keep job statuses up to date, even if using the web interface exclusively for monitoring and updating tasks.

+I believe that the command line script assumes exclusive database access, and will need to be updated to avoid concurrency issues if another user accesses the database via the web at the same time.
+To avoid unpleasant surprises, I would recommend suspending `websrv.pl` while using `clean_cli.pl`.

 There are probably other features that will be obvious to anyone else that I just haven't thought of because they don't fit my intended usage of the app.